 Up to 70% of patients have moderate to severe pain after surgery, and the most severe pain occurs within the first 72 hours (Lynch, 1997; Svensson, 2000; Apfelbaum, 2003; Gan, 2014; Misiolek, 2014; Singla, 2014; Meissner, 2015).
-Administering a local anesthetic (eg, bupiyacaine, ropiyacaine, or levolupiyacaine) is a relatively simple and safe means of providing postoperative pain relief.
+Administering a local anesthetic (eg, bupivacaine, ropivacaine, or levobupivacaine) is a relatively simple and safe means of providing postoperative pain relief.
 A major limitation of current local anesthetics is their short duration of effect (6 to 12 hours following surgery) (Kehlet, 2011).
 Consequently, many patients are given opioids for pain management.
 The requirement for opioids postoperatively is a serious manifestation of ineffective pain relief.
 Exposure to opioids can lead to opioid-related adverse events (ORAEs) resulting in worse patient outcomes and increased hospital costs (Coley, 2002; Wheeler, 2002; Stephens, 2003; Cashman, 2004; Shirakami, 2005; Jarzyna, 2011; Ramachandran, 2011; Chan, 2013; Kessler, 2013; Oderda, 2013; Lee, 2015; Lee, 2016).
 Furthermore, transition from acute opioid use to chronic use can occur quickly.
 A recent review of a random sample of records from patients who had at least 1 opioid prescription between 2006 and 2015 showed that the probability of chronic opioid use begins to increase after the third day supplied and rises rapidly thereafter (Shah, 2017).
+The United States (US) is facing a national opioid crisis that has led to a public health epidemic with multiple national and state responses.
+In 2015, 2 million Americans had a substance use disorder involving prescription pain relievers, and over 20,000 accidental overdose deaths were related to prescription pain relievers (Bose, 2016; Rudd, 2016).
 Reduced exposure to opioids and better pain management is associated with improved patient outcomes and reduced risk for the development of persistent pain and consequent opioid abuse (Barnett, 2017).
 Therefore, there is a medical need for clinical alternatives to prescription opioids to manage ambulatory nonmalignant pain.
 The development of an extended-release local anesthetic applicable for a broad range of surgeries that could significantly reduce both pain and opioid use after surgery and can be easily administered with a favorable safety profile would address an important public health need.

 Heron Therapeutics, Inc. (Heron) is developing HTX-011 for local administration into the surgical site to reduce postoperative pain and the need for opioid analgesics through 72 hours.
 HTX-011 is an extended-release, fixed-ratio combination product that contains 2 active pharmaceutical ingredients (APIs), bupivacaine as the main or disease-active ingredient and low-dose meloxicam to enhance the effectiveness of bupivacaine, incorporated in a proprietary bioerodible polymer (termed Biochronomer[®]).
 When HTX-011 is administered, the polymer undergoes controlled hydrolysis in the tissue resulting in the extended release of bupivacaine and meloxicam over 3 days.
 Bupivacaine HCl is an amide-type, long-acting, immediate-release, local anesthetic and meloxicam is a nonsteroidal anti-inflammatory drug (NSAID).
-Both have been approved by the United States (US) Food and Drug Administration (FDA) and in many countries outside the US and have a long history of clinical use.
+Both have been approved by the US Food and Drug Administration (FDA) and in many countries outside the US and have a long history of clinical use.
 Bupivacaine is available as a solution for injection and is approved for surgical anesthesia and for acute pain management (nerve block) in adults and children (MARCAINE, SENSORCAINE[®], and VIVACAINETM).
 Meloxicam is available as a tablet for oral use and approved for short-term symptomatic treatment of exacerbations of osteoarthrosis and long-term symptomatic treatment of rheumatoid arthritis or ankylosing spondylitis in adults.
 The extended release is achieved using a proprietary vehicle formulation consisting of the novel tri[ethylene glycol]-based poly[orthoester] polymer (AP135) in combination with different excipients approved for human use (dimethyl sulfoxide, glycerol triacetate [triacetin], and maleic acid).